som-sama/som-sama/README.md

 Just a curious mind finding purpose in life using technology.

+Short term aim is to earn decent to support family.

-Aim in life is to work with technology which supports the upcoming generation and makes life easier.
+Long term Aim in life is to work with technology which supports the upcoming generation and makes life easier.

 Apart from coding I read books and manga, watch anime and also like to study Philosophy.